Livermore selectpersons consider road work, costs

 LIVERMORE — Selectpersons focused Monday evening on road maintenance, how much it costs and whether some of it should be contracted.

-Highway foreman Roger Ferland shared a ditching plan that Selectperson Tom Gould requested last week.
+Highway foreman Roger Ferland shared a ditching plan which Selectperson Tom Gould requested last week.

 Selectperson Wayne Timberlake said it took longer for Ferland to prepare cement pads at the transfer station and town office/fire station complex last year than expected.